omar-st/factorial/quadratic readme.md

 ### `calc(self, inner)`:
 * Uses the inner part to calculate one solution for the equation.
 ### `quad(self)`:
-* Calls both the `calc` twice, where `calc` is passed positive and negative values of in the inner formula, to return 2 solutions.
+* Calls `calc` twice, where `calc` is passed positive and negative values of in the inner formula, to return 2 solutions.

 ## Example Usage
 ```python